 Really cheap is not the thing at all: a tent including what options costs between 4,000 and 5,000 euros, a good deal less than a low-oxygen room that costs between 20,000 and 25,000 euros.
 Borlée: "I'm not a Rotschild, that's why I bought a tent and not a room."

-A height tent serves to improve endurance and resilience.
-With the oxygen device you simulate a virtual stay at the height that you want: you set the desired height and the machine adjusts the oxygen content.
-The rarer the altitude, the less oxygen is pumped into the tent.
-So you go on in no time altitude internship in your own bed.
+An altitude chamber is used to improve endurance and recovery.
+With the oxygen machine you simulate a virtual stay at the altitude you want: you set the desired altitude and the machine adjusts the oxygen content.
+The thinner the altitude, the less oxygen is pumped into the tent.
+So you go to altitude training in your own bed.
 And you don't have to make any effort because you are sleeping.
 Advantage: you save the travel time to the mountains.
-You avoid jet lag and you have no costs on site.
-By the way, muscle breakdown happens faster at high altitudes, and you avoid that too.
-The tent sleeper breathes in oxygen-poorer air than normal, which causes the heart and lungs to increase their effect and increase in size.
+You avoid jet lag and have no expenses on site.
+By the way, at high altitude muscle breakdown happens faster, so you avoid that too.
+The tent sleeper breathes in air that is poorer in oxygen than normal, which causes his heart and lungs to respond by increasing in size.

 Borlée: "If you go to sleep in the tent, adjust the height so that it gradually increases, to around 2,600 to 2,800 meters."
 The higher the virtual height, the less oxygen is present in the tent.
 The body defends itself and seeks compensation: it works by making more red blood cells.
 The lungs then absorb more oxygen, the oxygen transport improves and the cells receive more energy.
 The result: improve your endurance and recovery.